alvinxhan/Phydelity/README.md

 ## Latest updates

+* 10-May-2019: V2 release - Improved algorithm yielding clusters with higher purity and lower misclassification (see Manuscript for more details).
 * 6-Dec-2018: Fixed bug which was overly strict when cleaning up clusters that violated within-cluster limit.

 ## Overview